Twins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in eight of their past 10 games and won five of those contests.
+- The Twins have played as the favorite in eight of their past 10 games and won four of those contests.

 - The Twins and their opponents have combined to hit the over four times in their last 10 games with a total.